FACTS About AETN

 Helping Educate Arkansans

-· AETN and PBS provide Arkansas educators with access to PBSLearningMedia, a next-generation digital media platform for PreK–college to help re-imagine classroom learning, transform teaching, and more creatively engage students.
+AETN and PBS provide Arkansas educators with access to PBSLearningMedia, a next-generation digital media platform for PreK to college to help re-imagine classroom learning, transform teaching, and more creatively engage students.
 This repository of digital media includes videos, images, interactive activities, audio and research documents.

-· ArkansasIDEAS is constantly changing to meet the needs of today's educators.
-In 2011, an in-depth, online professional development catalog was added to allow educators to easily search for the right courses for their professional growth.
+ArkansasIDEAS is constantly changing to meet the needs of today's educators.
+In 2012, an in-depth, online professional development catalog was updated to allow educators to easily search for the right courses for their professional growth.

-· ArkansasIDEAS is utilizing the newest production technology to offer more expansive avenues for Arkansas educators to acquire Professional Educator Development.
-AETN can now disseminate information on multiple delivery platforms such as: live Compressed interactive Video (CIV) productions, taped "face-to-face" in-studio events, live interactive online streaming (which can be viewed on all Windows and IOS devices like iPhone and iPad).
-More than 300 hours of CIV productions were created during the first six month of 2012 to help teachers all around the state of Arkansas, especially those located in isolated, rural areas with limited access.
+ArkansasIDEAS is utilizing the newest production technology to offer more expansive avenues for Arkansas educators to acquire Professional Educator Development.
+AETN can now disseminate information on multiple delivery platforms such as: live Compressed Interactive Video (CIV) productions, taped "face-to-face" in-studio events, live interactive online streaming (which can be viewed on all Windows and IOS devices like iPhone and iPad).
+Hundreds of hours of CIV productions have been created in 2012 and 2013 to help teachers all around the state of Arkansas, especially those located in isolated, rural areas with limited access.

 Television That is Valued and Watched

-· AETN is affiliated with the Public Broadcasting Service (PBS), which is consistently recognized as a leader in high quality television programming.
-In 2011, PBS received fourteen (14) primetime EMMY awards, twelve (12) daytime EMMY awards and six (6) News and Documentary EMMY awards.
-PBS received nine (9) Peabody Awards (the world's oldest and most prestigious public service award for media).
-PBS also received two (2) Golden globe Awards, one (1) Academy Award nomination, two (2) Television Critics Association award, four (4) IDA Documentary Awards, three (3) Writers Guild of America awards, four (4) Webby Awards (for excellence on the Internet) and fifteen (15) Parent’s Choice awards (for the best in children’s media)
+AETN is proud to be affiliated with the Public Broadcasting Service (PBS), which is consistently recognized as a leader in high quality television programming.
+In 2012, PBS received nine (9) daytime EMMY awards, including seven (7) for Sesame Street.
+PBS received two (2) Peabody Awards (the world's oldest and most prestigious public service award for media).
+PBS also received one (1) Golden globe Award as well as dozens of other national and international awards for outstanding television productions.

-· On repeated surveys, eight out of ten television viewers say that they know that AETN is using telecommunications to provide life-long learning opportunities for all Arkansans.
-Three out of four television viewers believe that AETN is Arkansas’ leading source of high-quality education, information and entertainment programming and provides more education and information benefits than most other television.
+On repeated surveys, eight out of ten television viewers say that they know that AETN is using telecommunications to provide life-long learning opportunities for all Arkansans.
+Three out of four television viewers believe that AETN is a leading source in Arkansas of high-quality education, information and entertainment programming and provides more education and information benefits than most other television.

 Community Supported Television

-· Currently to supplement state and federal funding, more than 16,000 contributors annually contribute more than $1.9 million to AETN through the AETN Foundation.
+Currently to supplement state and federal funding, about 16,000 contributors contribute more than $1.9 million annually to AETN through the AETN Foundation.
 The AETN Foundation also receives more than $234,000 from businesses, state agencies and foundations to underwrite programs and projects.
 Almost $200,000 in in-kind donations is received each year.

-· More than 1,000 individuals and businesses volunteer annually, providing about 5,500 hours of service to AETN.
+Hundreds of individuals and businesses volunteer each year, providing more than 3,000 hours of service to AETN.

-· The AETN Foundation Endowment annually generates income that is used to help pay for programming on AETN.
-More than $750,000 has been donated to date to the AETN Foundation Endowment (including the Jane Krutz Volunteer Program Endowment through bequests, memorial or restricted gifts.
+The AETN Foundation Endowment annually generates income that is used to help pay for programming on AETN.
+More than $2 million has been donated to date to the AETN Foundation Endowment (including the Jane Krutz Volunteer Program Endowment) through bequests, memorial or restricted gifts.

 Providing Special Services to Help Arkansans